tedtoal/Button_TT/README.md

 int16_t TSx_UL, TSy_UL, TSx_LR, TSy_LR;
 ```

 The *drawCalibrationScreen()* function is now defined.
-Unlike our previous screen draw functions, this one has an argument, *drawSaveButton*, that defaults to false.
-We call the function with the argument set true after the user taps the second "+" sign:
+Unlike our previous screen draw functions, this one has an argument, *state*, that defaults to 1.
+The function is called from the "Calibrate" button handler of the main screen using the default argument value of 1, which draws the initial calibration screen including the first "+" to be tapped, and sets *calibState* to the initial value of *STATE_WAIT_UL*.
+Then, it is called two more times, once after the user taps the first "+", to redraw the calibration screen including the second "+", and then again to redraw it with no "+" and drawing the *Save* button for the first time.
+The *state* argument also changes the label and position of the *CalibrateTouch* button.

 ```
 // Draw the Calibration screen and register its buttons with the screenButtons
 // object.
-Save button is only drawn if drawSaveButton=true. void drawCalibrationScreen(bool drawSaveButton=false) {
+Argument "state" defaults to 1 and is either 1, 2, or 3:
+//      1: initial display, draw first +, "tap +", no Save, set STATE_WAIT_UL
+//      2: finished STATE_WAIT_UL_RELEASE, draw second +, "tap +", no Save
+//      3: finished STATE_WAIT_LR_RELEASE, draw no +, draw Save, "tap to test"
+void drawCalibrationScreen(int state) {

   // Clear all existing button registrations. screenButtons->clear();